easyinsight/easyinsight.github.io/_posts/2021-03-22-single-view-of-the-customer.markdown

 image: "https://blog.easy-insight.com/images/brief_chart_db.jpg"
 ---

-We have a new connection to Katana, improvements to federated data sources, and performance enhancements for this week!<!--more-->
+We have a tutorial around creating a single view of the customer or project and new dashboard options!<!--more-->

 <h2 class="productHeader">Dashboard Drillthroughs</h2>